-Users of the HILDA data can also contribute code to this library if they believe it may be beneficial to other users.
-Please send your code to hilda-inquiries@unimelb.edu.au.
+A number of user written programs have been added to the program library (link above).
+Users of the HILDA data can contribute code to this library if they believe it may be beneficial to other users.
+Please send your code to <a href="https://disabove.nih.gov/hilda-nih